 Where a trading platform facilitates the trading of a coin, Direct P2P platforms allow individuals to transact directly.
 You’ll meet with others in a ‘virtual marketplace’ where you can make individual agreements to exchange your cryptocurrencies.

-Prices are NOT determined by the market.
+The market does NOT determine prices.
 Prices are set and agreed upon directly b the individuals involved.
 This is not recommended for anyone new to cryptocurrencies.
-You’ll want to be very familiar with the market prior to getting started here.
+You’ll want to be very familiar with the market before getting started here.

 Brokers or brokerage platforms

 Brokerage services are the easiest and usually the safest way to buy cryptocurrencies, but it comes with a premium price.
-Brokers set the price of the coins which are usually higher than the market price.
+Brokers set the price of the coins, which is usually higher than the market price.

-The benefit is that it is usually safer, easier and faster than through a trading exchange.
-However, you’ll need to make sure you’re dealing with a reputable brokerage service and that they aren’t overcharging based on current market rates.
+The benefit is that it is usually safer, easier, and faster than through a trading exchange.
+However, you’ll need to ensure you’re dealing with a reputable brokerage service and that they aren’t overcharging based on current market rates.

 Selecting an Exchange

 How do I pick the best cryptocurrency exchange?

 There are a few things to keep in mind when choosing an exchange.
 The first step was to decide what type of exchange.
 We covered this above.

 Now that you’ve decided whether to use a trading platform, a P2P virtual market or a broker, you’ll want to consider the following.